-- How much work has been performed vs. work planned
+How much work has been performed vs. work planned

 - How the actual project costs develop vs. its set budget

 To estimate all of that correctly, you need a solid estimation method.
-And this is where Estimate to Complete (ETC) comes in.
+And this is where Estimate to Complete or Estimated (ETC) comes in.

 Keep on reading to learn all the key essentials of Estimate to Complete and keep your project costs in check.

 What is Estimate to Complete (ETC) in project management?

 The Estimate To Complete (usually abbreviated ETC) is the project management measure that shows you the remaining cost you expect to pay in order to complete a project.
 Together with schedule variance, it can show you the progress of your project.

 Note that ETC isn’t the final overall expected project budget - this is called Estimate at Completion (EAC).

 Instead, Estimate to Complete refers to the costs from the present moment until the end of the project; it never includes the project expenditures prior to that moment.
 Therefore, it can change as project progresses.

 Why is the Estimate to Complete ETC so helpful?

 Estimate to Complete allows project managers to compare the funding needs that are required to finish the project.
 You can calculate the ETC for individual tasks as well as the entire project.
 However, you cannot use this complete performance index to evaluate project's past performance!

 Estimate to Complete is also a vital part of project management, as it is one of four calculations that comprise the Earned Value Management that allows managers to establish the actual cost of work.

 This framework allows forecasting your project’s future performance using the cost performance index such as:

 - Estimate to Complete (ETC)